zibneuro/brainvispy/doc/understanding_the_code.md

 ### gui

-The [MainWindow](../gui/mainwin.py) consists of three parts: the [data panel](../gui/datapanel.py) on the left (consisting of the search field and the list with the names of the loaded brain regions), the [3D viewer](../gui/vtkwidget.py) in the middle (showing the 3D content) and the [properties panel](../gui/propspanel.py) on the right (that displays properties of the selected models, like color, transparency, ...).
+The [MainWindow](../gui/mainwin.py) consists of three parts: the [data panel](../gui/datapanel.py) on the left (consisting of the search field and the list with the names of the loaded brain regions), the 3D viewer [VtkWidget](../gui/vtkwidget.py) in the middle (showing the 3D content) and the [properties panel](../gui/propspanel.py) on the right (that displays properties of the selected models, like color, transparency, ...).

 Furthermore, this module contains an appropriate GUI class that displays the properties of [BrainRegion](../bio/brainregion.py), [Neuron](../bio/neuron.py) and [NeuralConnection](../bio/neuralconnection.py).